(As amended on October 4, 2022)

 4. Recruit members, helping them to do politics;

 5. Educate the public on libertarian political directions;

-6. Create circumstances favorable to attaining the Association’s Objective, as by creating politically-effective legally-independent PACs, 527 organizations, and nonprofit or for-profit organizations;
+6. Create circumstances favorable to attaining the Organization’s objective, by creating politically-effective legally-independent PACs, 527 organizations, and nonprofit or for-profit organizations;

 7. Raise and spend money to do its work; and